 - To strengthen communities by enabling the affiliates to utilize more volunteers more effectively, bringing together diverse partners in a common cause

-- To develop a sense of citizenship through service, reflection and the inspiration gained by working alongside hundreds of volunteers
+- To develop a sense of citizenship through service, reflection and the inspiration gained by working alongside homeowners, volunteers and donors

 Benefits of the AmeriCorps program

 - Education award of $5,815 (or an end-of-year stipend for VISTA).
 The education awards are paid as vouchers by the National Service Trust, and may be redeemed within seven years to pay for current education costs at qualified colleges, universities, other post-secondary institutions and approved school-to-work programs, or to pay back qualified student loans already incurred.

 - Forbearance of qualified student loans and payment of interest that accrues during the term of service.
 Go to the AmeriCorps website to see if your loan would qualify.